 Debt Service Ratio Decreases

 The GDS ratio gauges the amount of your monthly after-tax earnings that you’ll need to use to pay for any monthly expenses associated with owning a property.
-These include mortgages, proper tax, heating bill, condo fees (only if you are looking to buy a condo).
+These include mortgages, proper tax, heating bills, and condo fees (only if you are looking to buy a condo).

 TDS ratio still takes into consideration all the same expenses (mortgages, proper tax, heating bill, condo fees) as the Gross Debt Service.
 It also looks at how much your monthly income is going towards debt repayments such as car payments, credit cards, lines of credit, and other loans are included.